There are different ways to go through the adoption process. Here are the facts about your options and info on where to get help and support.

 How do I find an adoption agency?

-You can get help finding adoption agencies in your area through your local department of family or child services, or your local Planned Parenthood health center, Backline, or The National Pro-Choice Adoption Collaborative.
+You can get help finding adoption agencies in your area through your local department of family or child services, or your local Planned Parenthood health center, All-Options, or The National Pro-Choice Adoption Collaborative.

 An adoption agency can help guide you through the adoption process.
 When you’re picking an adoption agency, it’s a good idea to ask lots of questions to make sure they’re a good fit for you.